2024 Dutch Grand Prix: Race

 The race was held on 25 August 2024, at 15:00 local time (UTC+2), and was run for 72 laps.

 Race report

 Verstappen passed Norris into turn one, lap one, holding the lead for a further 16 laps until Norris took the lead.

-Lando Norris began the race in pole position, before Max Verstappen, starting from second, quickly overtook him for the lead at the start by the first corner.
-Verstappen managed to pull ahead by over a second, steering clear of the DRS range.
-His advantage began to fade as he started to struggle with the handling of the Red Bull car.
-Norris gained over half a second on Verstappen by lap 16 and reovertook him two laps later.
+Lando Norris began the race in pole position.
+Max Verstappen, starting from second, overtook him for the lead at the start by the first corner.
+Verstappen managed to pull ahead by over a second, clearing DRS range.
+His advantage faded as he started to struggle with the handling of the Red Bull car.
+Norris gained over half a second on Verstappen by lap 16 and overtook him for the lead two laps later.
+Mercedes drivers George Russell and Lewis Hamilton opted for an extra pit stop to switch to soft tyres, in an attempt to gain the fastest lap point.

+Norris won the race, converting pole to victory.
+He also earned an extra point for securing the fastest lap.
+Verstappen finished his home race in second, with Charles Leclerc completing the podium in third.
+Oscar Piastri, Carlos Sainz Jr., Sergio Pérez, Russell, Hamilton, Pierre Gasly, and Fernando Alonso were the remaining points finishers in the top ten.
+Lance Stroll was given a 5-second time penalty for speeding in the pit lane.